“He who is not a socialist at twenty has no heart, but he who is not a conservative after thirty has no head.”

 It felt like divine providence, then, when I was told by an acquaintance about Yoram Hazony’s (at the time newly published) 2022 book Conservatism: A Rediscovery.

-Hazony’s Conservatism is a noticeable break from other primers attempting to define conservatism written by past intellectuals and statesmen like Barry Goldwater, George F. Will, Thomas Sowell, and Andrew Bacevich (to say nothing of the lesser pundit class like Sean Hannity, Ann Coulter, the late Rush Limbaugh, and Dinesh D’Souza, who have done more recruiting for the left than DSA and Oberlin College combined).
+Hazony’s Conservatism is a noticeable break from other primers written by past intellectuals and statesmen like Barry Goldwater, George F. Will, Thomas Sowell, and Andrew Bacevich (to say nothing of the lesser pundit class like Sean Hannity, Ann Coulter, the late Rush Limbaugh, and Dinesh D’Souza, who have done more recruiting for the left than DSA and Oberlin College combined).
 The only close runners-up to Hazony’s Conservatism I can think of are Roger Scruton’s Conservatism: An Invitation To The Great Tradition and Russell Kirk’s Concise Guide To Conservatism, but even so, Hazony’s book is refreshing in that it’s not a regurgitation of well-worn aphorisms nor a book which tells us conservatism is merely the “conservation” of yesterday’s liberalism.
 It gives the reader space to imagine how modernity might be dismantled, but also does the necessary work of explaining how not to have a hellscape thereafter.

 A quick quote: